 Josh: [06:34] Right?
 Love it.

 Annelle: [06:35] Yeah.
-I think everyone, well not everyone, but I think a lot of people are open to other opportunities but they aren’t actively on job boards looking for positions.
-For whatever reason, they may be too busy in their current role to do that or it’s just not the right time for them.
-But if an opportunity comes along and presents itself to them, then they are a lot more likely to make that move.
+I think everyone, well not everyone, but I think a lot of people are open to other opportunities.
+They aren’t actively on job boards looking for positions.
+For whatever reason, they may be too busy in their current role, or it’s just not the right time for them.
+If an opportunity comes along and presents itself, then they are a lot more likely to make that move.

 [07:03] Another thing to discuss about sourcing candidates is that you have less competition with those individuals than you do if they’re applying for multiple positions.
-So with passive candidates, you’re probably the only one that’s reached out to them, so you may be the only place that they’re interviewing and, therefore, when it comes down to the end and they’re considering your offer, it’s probably only your offer that they’re considering whereas someone that’s applying to multiple positions, they’re probably considering multiple offers.
-You can also take your time with the search because they aren’t actively interviewing other places and so you don’t have to rush through as fast trying to beat somebody else to hiring this individual.
+With passive candidates, you’re probably the only one that’s reached out to them.
+You may be the only place that they’re interviewing.
+Therefore, when it comes down to the end and they’re considering your offer, it’s probably only your offer that they’re considering whereas someone that’s applying to multiple positions.
+They’re probably considering multiple offers.
+You can also take your time with the search.
+They aren’t actively interviewing other places.
+So you don’t have to rush through as fast trying to beat somebody else to hiring this individual.

 Josh: [07:58] Yeah.
 That was the first thing that came to mind when you said it was the element of timing because when we’re working with clients, a lot of times we get questions around, “Oh, well, if we make a more robust process that takes more time and that person has accepted another role before we even talked to them or got them through certain steps.”
 We have tactics that work around that and help them with it.
 But if I’m going after a passive candidate, I don’t really have any timing issues or, theoretically, don’t have any.